• Courses

 In GTM, go to Triggers > New > Custom Event and enter the following settings:

 Last but not least, Google Analytics.
-Now you need to send an event and pass the corresponding data with it.
-Create a new tag, select Universal Analytics as Tag Type, choose Event as Track Type, and enter all three Data Layer variables.
+Now you need to send an event and pass the corresponding data.
+Create a new tag, select Google Analytics > Google Analytics: GA4 Event as Tag Type, and enter all three Data Layer variables.

 Step 5.
 Test test test

-Don’t forget to test this entire configuration.
+As with all Google Tag Manager deployments, we need to test it.
 Enable GTM Preview and Debug mode, go to a page with an embedded Vimeo player, and click Play.
-The next thing you should see is a video event in Preview and Debug mode’s event stream.
-Click it and see whether the Universal Analytics tag has fired.
+If configured correctly, this will trigger a video event in Preview and Debug mode’s event stream.
+Click it and see whether the GA4 tag has fired.

-• We created a Custom JS variable that returns true if the Vimeo player is embedded on a page.
+• We created a Custom JS variable that returns true if the page has a Vimeo player embedded.

-• Then we created a Pageview Trigger that checks whether Vimeo video player is embedded in the web page (thanks to a Custom JavaScript variable)
+• Then we created a Pageview Trigger that triggers when it detects the embedded Vimeo video player in the web page (thanks to the Custom JavaScript variable)

 • Every time a Vimeo player interaction occurs, the listener will dispatch a Data Layer event with the following data: